Month 3, Day 1, Monday 2:15 p.m.

 By the end of the fifteen minutes, Professor Lacer had pinned up almost a hundred spell arrays to the walls at the front of the classroom, and Sebastien had written down less than three dozen possible spells, each idea coming slower than the last.
-Thinking to Professor Pecanty’s class, she had been able to come up with a couple extra third order associations, based on myths and stories where leaves featured prominently, but obviously she was missing a huge amount of possible correlations.
+Thinking of Professor Pecanty’s class, she had been able to come up with a couple of extra third order associations based on myths and stories where leaves featured prominently, but obviously she was missing a huge number of possible correlations.
 She didn’t even come up with as many options as Damien and Ana.
 Her only consolation was that Nunchkin, too, seemed to have trouble with the assignment.

 They turned in their papers and then moved on to browse the spell arrays on the wall.

-Professor Lacer spoke, his voice carrying over and cutting through over the noise of their shuffle and scattered murmurings.
+When Professor Lacer spoke, his voice carried over the noise of their shuffle and scattered murmurings.
 “You will choose one exercise, which you will practice through the end of the term.
-Your goal will be to take the original spell array, and through practice and mastery, pare it down as far as possible, while maintaining the most robust effect possible.
+Your goal will be to take the original spell array, and through practice and mastery, pare it down as far as possible while maintaining the most robust effect possible.
 I would advise you all to choose a spell that falls within your capabilities, considering your skill level and how much time you will have to devote to this exercise through the end of term.
-Ambition is a virtue for thaumaturges, but so is self-knowledge.”
+Ambition is a virtue for thaumaturges, but so is self-awareness.”

 Browsing through the spell arrays while she did her best to avoid bumping into the other crowding students, Sebastien saw that many were subtle variations on others, even ideas that she’d had herself.
 Autumn leaves could work in spells based on the premise of connection to the cold air of coming winter, transformation and metamorphosis, and decay.
-Some, however, were novel and surprising, like the third-order spell that worked on the premise that leaves were like feathers as a tree was to a bird.
+Some, however, were novel and surprising, like the third order spell that worked on the premise that leaves were to trees like feathers were to a bird.
 She could tell immediately that such a spell wasn’t a good choice for her, because that concept didn’t settle easily in her thoughts, like a puzzle piece not quite finding its spot.

 She knew almost immediately when she had found the exercise she would work on, taking it down from the wall to claim it for her own.
 It was a third order concept, and would hopefully tie in with all the other work she had been doing to prepare for the end of term exhibition.
 An autumn leaf had stored all the light that went into its creation through photosynthesis.
 With the right mindset, that light could be released again.

-The magic wasn’t exactly wild, but it was in no way docile, either, and it felt like she was trying to blow a bubble out of room temperature tar as she channeled power through the array and tried to pull at the leaf for its light.
+The magic wasn’t exactly wild, but it was in no way docile, either, and it felt like she was trying to blow a bubble out of room temperature tar as she channeled power through the array and tried to draw the stored light from the brownish-orange, slightly wrinkled leaf.
 She paused, settled her thoughts and tried to improve the clarity of her Will, then tried again.
 By the end of class, she thought she almost had a glow from the leaf, but it was more of a flicker, and before she could be sure, the bell rang to signify the end of class.

 “How have you been progressing with the auxiliary exercises I assigned you at the beginning of term?”

-She stiffened.
+She tensed.
 “I’ve been keeping up with them.
-I haven’t started the final one yet, but I’ve been advancing through them at the same pace we do in class.”
+I haven’t started the final exercise yet, but I’ve been advancing through them at the same pace we do in class.”

 He nodded inscrutably.
-“I believe the instructions I left say that you are to develop a transmogrification spell yourself, but if you like, you can pick another spell that uses the leaf in a different way, and use that as the final auxiliary exercise.
-It should allow you slightly more free time.”
+“I believe the instructions I left say that you are to develop a transmogrification spell yourself, but if you like, you can pick another spell that utilizes the leaf in a different way and use that as the final auxiliary exercise instead.
+This would allow you slightly more free time.”